fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 13.3.0 =
+* [Added] Adds a colors taxonomy to help users shop by vehicle color.
+This taxonomy is designed to hold the base color.
+That means the value might be "Red" rather than "Ruby Mist Metallic".
+* [Added] Adds new classes Inventory_Presser_Addon and Inventory_Presser_Addon_Updater to help add-on plugins store license keys and obtain updates from inventorypresser.com.
+* [Added] Adds two API methods INVP::option_group() and INVP::option_page() to help add-ons avoid hard-coding string slugs for the page and group where this plugin's settings are manipulated.
+* [Added] Adds an action hook `invp_loaded` that runs on the `plugins_loaded` hook but after Inventory Presser has finished loading.
+This hook is designed as an add-on entry point.

 = 13.2.2 =
 * [Fixed] Bug fix when registering a term meta key `dealer_id` in locations taxonomy.
 Sanitize callback of `intval()` prevent updates to the terms in the locations taxonomy.
 Changed to use `sanitize_text_field()` instead.